Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Discussion

 Moreover, as our results showed, models that obtained similar levels of accuracy can exhibit different levels of similarity alignment between the model perception and its mistakes, but also with semantics.
 This suggests that our similarity-based metrics can be used for model selection along with standard accuracy.
 At comparable accuracy levels, models with higher values of our metrics can be used.
-At the same accuracy level, models with higher SAI(NCSM, SCSM) store complex information structures in a way that can be better explained by semantics and high-level visual category overlaps (due to common functionality, environment, genetic origin).
-This assesses how “reasonable” the internal representations are.
-Moreover, decisions of models with high values of SAI(CCSM, WordNet SCSM) and WordNet-based IDM can be better explained with semantics.
-Models with higher alignment between errors and similarity perception (SAI(NCSM, CCSM), Net-based IDM) should be favored over models with low alignment, as they mirror human cognitive consistency and offer more predictable errors.
-Our methods can be used in production, as they offer a unified framework, compatible with standard procedures, fast computation and straight-forward interpretation.
+Models with higher SAI(NCSM, SCSM) store complex information structures in a way that can be better explained by semantics and high-level visual category overlaps.
+Although semantic and visual similarity are not identical, for many categories they overlap substantially (due to common functionality, environment, genetic origin), making such alignment a plausible indicator of semantically reasonable internal representations.
+Moreover, errors of models with high values of SAI(CCSM, WordNet SCSM) and WordNet-based IDM can be better explained with semantics. may be preferable to those with lower alignment, as they suggest more structured and potentially more predictable error patterns, partly resembling cognition consistency observed in humans.
+Our methods show potential for practical usage, as they offer a unified framework, compatible with standard procedures, fast computation (e.g. the additional complexity of computing our new metrics accounted for approximately 0.29\% of epoch time computation for a small MobileNetV2, and 0.11\% for a larger model -- SwinV2T).